Wyoming Bounty Hunter Guide: Requirements and Steps

 Private investigators (PIs) and private detectives (PDs) specialize in uncovering information for their clients.
 Private investigators are not required to become licensed at the state level in Wyoming.
 However, certain localities do require licensing for private investigation activities, most notably Cheyenne, which requires completion of a formal application and criminal background check.
 You should also note that depending on the scope of your work, you may need to register as a business with the state and collect and submit the appropriate local and state sales tax for the money you earn.

 Process servers are tasked with delivering legal documents relating to court matters.
 In Wyoming, process servers are not required to be licensed; the only requirements are that candidates be of legal age (18 or older) and appointed by the court.
 For further information and job openings, contact your local court system.

 Training and Education Options in Wyoming

-As noted above, earning a degree in criminal justice or a related field helps you build a strong foundation for your career.
+As noted train, earning a degree in criminal justice or a related field helps you build a strong foundation for your career.
 A degree can also demonstrate to potential clients that you are serious about your career.
 There are various options for earning an education in criminal justice in Wyoming.

 125 College Dr

 Cheyenne, WY 82007

 231 W 6th St